 Montessori dolls are lifelike and anatomically correct to present realistic depictions of the body.
 Montessori discourages parents from introducing fantasy or abstract concepts until after a child has turned six.

 The reasoning is that young children require (and prefer) to understand what they can see and experience in the real world.

 4. Posting Game

 What’s posting?
-Posting is just a fancy word for placing objects inside other objects.
+Posting (aka imbucare) is just a fancy word for placing objects inside other objects.
 This special box is two different posting activities in one!

-Posting games also help children overcome the parental separation anxiety common at this age by helping them understand that objects exist even when they can’t be seen.
+Posting games also help children overcome the parental separation anxiety common at this age by teaching them unseen objects still exist.